Totone/marvelQuiz/README.md

 ## That's it

 Don't forget to watch [DonkeyGeek](https://www.github.com/DonkeyGeek) project & thank you for watching mine =)
 If I publish this project, it is to get feedbacks about my code structure & practises.
 Is my approach good?
 Is there a way to optimize this app?
 Which React techniques do I not yet master & which ones I'd rather forget?
+Feel free to feedback!

 Thank you!
 Take care of your loved ones & yourself.